janaec/Skitor/README.md

   <li> Step Three: The user is asked if they want upper case letters.
   <li> Step Four: The user is asked if they want special characters.
   <li> Step Five: The user is asked if they want numbers in their password.

+Once all promptsw are answered, the results are printed in the textbox for the user.
+Please see video demo in the link below.